 The United States Mint has released an extensive array of numismatic products for the Presidential Dollar Program.
-This was perhaps inspired by the success that the Mint had experienced in marketing products created for the State Quarters Program.
-Throughout the decade of issuance, the US Mint had released an increasing number of State Quarter themed products to an enthusiastic collector base, driving high numismatic product revenues.
+It is possible that this was perhaps inspired by the success that the Mint had experienced in marketing products created for the State Quarters Program.
+Throughout the decade of issuance, the U.S. Mint had released an increasing number of State Quarter themed products to an enthusiastic collector base, driving high numismatic product revenues.
 By contrast, some of the Presidential Dollar products experienced poor sales and would ultimately be canceled.

-The greatest number of Presidential Dollar numismatic products were issued for the years 2007 and 2008.
-At the end of 2008, many of the products would be discontinued, as part of a broad realignment of the US Mint’s product portfolio.
-The offerings would see further attrition in subsequent years as the US Mint continued to refine its approach.
+The U.S. Mint issued the largest quantity of Presidential Dollar numismatic products in 2007 and 2008.
+By the end of 2008, many of these products underwent discontinuation as part of a comprehensive realignment of the U.S. Mint’s product portfolio.
+The offerings would see further attrition in subsequent years as the U.S. Mint continued to refine its approach.

 Historical Signature Sets

-The Presidential Dollar Historical Signature Sets were offered by the United States Mint for only 2007 and 2008.
+The Presidential Dollar Historical Signature Sets (Buy on eBay) were offered by the United States Mint for only 2007 and 2008.
 Out of all discontinued product types, these sets seem to draw the most interest for collectors.

 Numismatic Bags and Rolls

-The US Mint has offered circulating quality coins for each Presidential Dollar through their numismatic bags and rolls program.
+The U.S. Mint has offered circulating quality coins for each Presidential Dollar through their numismatic bags and rolls program (Buy on eBay).
 The coins are struck at the Philadelphia and Denver Mints and typically match the quality of coins issued to the channels of circulation.
-The products are mainly differentiated by the distinctive packaging, which carries the US Mint’s branding and information on the contents.
+The products are mainly differentiated by the distinctive packaging, which carries the U.S. Mint’s branding and information on the contents.

 Starting in 2011, the price of each 25-coin roll was increased to $39.95.
 The packaging style was also changed from the previous flag design to a new black and white motif.